Markers tested: APOE, MTHFR genes

 A: You will receive the kit within 3-5 business days with a prepaid return envelope.
 After you ship the sample and it is received by our lab, you receive the results within 8-10 business days.

 Q: What do I expect from the report?

 A: The report with your test results will be easy to understand and will have all the necessary details.
 It will mark your genotype for Alzheimer’s and Cardiovascular diseases.
-It will briefly discuss what your numbers mean.
+It will briefly discuss what the results mean.